-We will find it useful to introduce the following auxiliary definition.
-For any set $X$, a \emph{pre-ordered multiset} on $X$ is a multiset $\Phi$ of elements of $X$ such that for any $x\in X$ having multiplicity $n$ in $\Phi$, the copies $x_1,\ldots,x_n$ of $x$ are endowed with an irreflexive linear order which we assume to be $x_1\prec \cdots\prec x_n$.
-In what follows, we will use the membership symbol $\in$ in the context of multisets on $X$ always referring to the copies of a given element on $X$.
-Hence, even when we abuse notation and write $y\in\Phi$, this symbol refers to some copy of the element $y\in X$.
+In the present paper, we use the membership symbol $\in$ in the context of multisets on $\mb{L}$ always referring to the copies of a given element of $\mb{L}$.
+For instance, the variable $y$ in the symbol $y\in\rmPhi$ refers to one specific copy of some element of $\mathbb{L}$. \end{definition}